Chad Pinder: Cincinnati Reds

 On January 30, 2023, Pinder signed a minor league contract with the Cincinnati Reds organization that included an invitation to spring training.
 Pinder hit .103/.167/.154 in 42 plate appearances in spring training before he was released on March 24.

 Washington Nationals

 On March 27, 2023, Pinder signed a minor league deal with the Washington Nationals organization.
 He played in 16 games for the Triple-A Rochester Red Wings, batting .218/.307/.309 with one home run and four RBI.
 On May 5, Pinder was released by the Nationals.

 Atlanta Braves

 On May 9, 2023, Pinder signed a minor league contract with the Atlanta Braves organization.
 In 7 games for Gwinnett, he hit .323/.344/.548 with 2 home runs and 3 RBI.
 On May 27, Pinder announced he would retire from professional baseball following that night's game against the Durham Bulls.

 Coaching career

 On January 18, 2025, the Chicago White Sox hired Pinder to serve as the manager for their Low-A affiliate, the Kannapolis Cannon Ballers.
+On January 22, 2026, the Chicago White Sox promoted Pinder to serve as the manager of their Triple-A affiliate, the Charlotte Knights.